-If you have been on the Coaching Toolbox for any length of time, you know that Mike Neighbors from the University of Washington is one of my absolute favorite coaches to learn from.
+If you have been on the Coaching Toolbox for any length of time, you know that Mike Neighbors from the University of Arkansas is one of my absolute favorite coaches to learn from.
 This post is a portion of an article he is working on to detail his move from assistant coach to head coach.
 The article is entitled “418 Mistakes Later” and is still a work in progress.
 My guess is that he is much harder on himself than he should be, but I do think that as always, he brings up some really good lessons for us to consider whether we are a head coach or an assistant.

 On day 366 of the job, I spent the entire day with the list.
 By the end of the day, I was able to categorize them into a dozen areas of similar reasons that I felt I had made them.
 I will list those 12 areas below and then once every now and then, update this document and go more in depth on each area.

 1. I assumed being an assistant coach would prepare you to be a head coach

 2. I told people the TRUTH before I had earned their TRUST

 3. I got out of shape